woodpecker-ci/woodpecker/docs/docs/20-usage/40-secrets.md

 +        from_secret: SURGE_TOKEN
 ```

-As settings can have complex structure, the `from_secret` is supported in all of it:
+As settings can have complex structures, `from_secret` is supported any:

 ```yaml
 steps: